dustinpfister/blog_posts/_posts/lodash_template.md

 ## 5 - Conclusion

 So the lodash template method is useful for creating and using templates.
 However it is not a replacement for other options when it comes to doing this sort of thing.
 In most applications I might use some dependency outside that of the lodash template method to preform these kinds of tasks.
 For example when it comes to parsing markdown into HTML I would use [marked.js](/2017/11/19/nodejs-marked/), and when it comes to parsing a JSON string into a workable object I would use the [JSON.parse method](/2020/02/28/js-json-parse/), and the JSON.stringify method to do the inversion of this, that is turning an object into a JSON string.

+When it comes to [using nodejs](/2017/04/05/nodejs-helloworld/) and working out a sever side script of some kind I have to say that chances are I would not end up using the lodash template method to do so.
+If I am making a quick script from the ground up in a nodejs environment there are the native Template Literals that work well in just about all versions of node that I care about at this time.
+Also when it comes to working in a framework more often than not that framework would be express, and with that I would use a [render engine like EJS with express as a template system](/2019/04/25/express-view/).

 When it comes to client side development I have come to like VUJS a whole lot, and of course when it comes to using that framework on the front end there is [working with templates with vuejs](/2019/05/07/vuejs-template/).
 Yet another options when it comes to working in vuejs would be to use [render functions](/2019/05/12/vuejs-render/) that prove to be more flexible allowing for a great deal of control when creating a view for a data object in vuejs.